Words (The Monkees song)

-"Words" is a song written by Tommy Boyce and Bobby Hart and released by the Monkees.
+"Words" is a song written by Tommy Boyce and Bobby Hart and recorded by the Monkees.
 An early version by the Leaves appeared on their 1966 album Hey Joe.
-The Monkees first recorded the song for their second album, More of The Monkees, in August 1966 under the supervision of Boyce and Hart.
+The Monkees first recorded the song for their second album, More of The Monkees, in August 1966, under the supervision of Boyce and Hart.
 While this version went unreleased until the 1990 compilation Missing Links Volume Two, it was featured in the April 10, 1967, episode of The Monkees TV show, "Monkees, Manhattan Style".
-A new version of the song was made to be the B-side of "Pleasant Valley Sunday" in 1967, now produced by Chip Douglas.
+A new version of the song was made to be the B-side of "Pleasant Valley Sunday" in 1967, produced by Chip Douglas.
+It also appeared on the band's album Pisces, Aquarius, Capricorn & Jones Ltd. later that year.

 Micky Dolenz shared lead vocals with Peter Tork on both versions of the song.
-The B-side peaked at No. 11 on the Billboard Hot 100, marking the highest-charting single with Tork's lead.
+The B-side peaked at No. 11 on the Billboard Hot 100, marking the band's highest-charting song with vocals by Tork.

-The single version was included on the album Pisces, Aquarius, Capricorn & Jones Ltd., while the first version was later put on the 1990 compilation album Missing Links Volume Two.

 Background

-On Pisces, Aquarius, Capricorn & Jones Ltd.s liner notes, co-writer Tommy Boyce recalled that the song's inspiration was a letter that he and Bobby Hart had received from a lonely girl that they invited to a hayride after an appearance on the American Bandstand TV show two weeks before.
-The letter stated: "Tommy and Bobby, WORDS can never express how nice you two were to me at the hayride".

-In contrast with the thankful tone of the letter, the song tells about the imminent break-up between the narrator and his girlfriend after discovering that she was a liar, that had always told him "words with lies inside".
+In Pisces, Aquarius, Capricorn & Jones Ltd.s liner notes, co-writer Tommy Boyce recalled that the song's inspiration was a letter that he and Bobby Hart had received from a lonely girl that they invited to a hayride after an appearance on American Bandstand show two weeks before: "Tommy and Bobby, WORDS can never express how nice you two were to me at the hayride".
+In contrast with the thankful tone of the letter, the song tells about the imminent break-up between the narrator and his girlfriend after discovering that she used "words with lies inside".